 Component Notes Compressor Install a new drier and PTC relay.
 Hot Gas Valve Replace the strainer.
 Use copper tube of the same diameter and length when replacing valve lines.
-Pump Motor F-0 and earlier units must order SP-5219: This kit includes pump motor 3A8334-01 and wiring label.
-For F-1 and later units, order 3A8334-01.
-The 3A8334-01 pump motor does not utilize a capacitor or a ground wire.
-Thermistor Attach the new thermistor to the evaporator in the same location as the previous thermistor.
+Pump Motor Auxiliary Code G-0: Order SP-5219: This kit includes pump motor 3A8334-01, in-line fuse holder, a 1.25A fuse, and a new wiring label.
+Pump motor 3A8334-01 does not utilize a capacitor or a ground wire.
+Auxiliary Code H-0 to M-2: Order SP-5687.
+Auxiliary Code N-0 and later: Order pump motor 3B1175-01.
+Evaporator Thermistor Attach the new thermistor to the evaporator in the same location as the previous thermistor.
 Smoothly fill the recessed area of the thermistor holder with high thermal conductive type sealant.
 Hoshizaki America part number 4A0683-01 (Silicone Heat Sink Compound 10-8108 manufactured by GC Electronics), KE-4560 RTV (manufactured by ShinEtsu Silicones), or equivalent are recommended.
 Secure the thermistor with the holder.
 Be very careful to prevent damage to the leads.